 REGISTRAR TOOL KIT

-The Registrar Tool Kit consists of a working Java API and samples, and C samples.
+The Registrar Tool Kit consists of a working API and samples.
 These can be used to implement the EPP protocol that is used to communicate between the Registry System and Registrar (the “Registry-Registrar Protocol”) and accompanying documentation.
 The Tool Kit includes information on assembling and forwarding XML requests (Registration Events) to Stable Tone for processing, and a reference implementation that conforms to the Registry-Registrar Protocol.

 The Tool Kit documentation describes the Registry-Registrar Protocol specification, including the commands to be sent to the Registry System to support domain registration events, as well as responses that may be returned by Stable Tone.